Palace of Fine Arts

 Getting There

-The Palace sits in the Marina District at Baker and Beach Streets.
-Street parking exists but fills on weekends.
-The 30 Stockton bus stops nearby.
-Walking from the Presidio or Crissy Field takes about 15 minutes along the waterfront.
+The Palace sits in the Marina near Baker and Beach.
+Street parking fills on weekends, and the 30 Stockton stops nearby.
+Walking from the Presidio or Crissy Field takes about 15 minutes.

 Explore Nearby